Manuel-GG-89/serverless-cqrs-es-core/README.md

   - An async api.

-This is a blank project for CDK development with TypeScript.
+This is project build with AWS CDK TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.